 - Involvement between in-house and software outsourcing teams: if offshore providers are expected to cooperate with your core team, they should have regular sessions and calls.
 Both sides should be invested in the joint success and help each other out.

 This outsourcing development risk is solved with detailed documentation, competent management, and a motivated team.
 If hired members are engaged in the process, they will be interested in getting to know the specifics from inside, and interacting with as many specialists as possible.

 Risk #9 – No risk plans

 Risk management is a crucial aspect of any development project.
-In our experience, product owners often face two issues:
+In our experience, product owners often face two software outsourcing challenges: